 Most popular posts

 Here are some of my most popular posts on LGBT issues.
-Check them out, or view a complete list of all my LGBT blog posts.
+Check them out, or view a complete list of all my LGBTQ blog posts.

 I wrote this piece when Frozen had just premiered in theaters.
 It quickly went viral and remains one of the most popular things I’ve ever written.
 These days, you might be sick of Frozen, but I think these are lessons worth remembering.